Lawrence Crawford (mathematician): Life

 He was born on 14 March 1867, the son of John Crawford of Glasgow.
 He was educated at the High School in Glasgow and then Glasgow University winning three separate bursaries due to his high skill level.
 He then won a place at King's College, Cambridge where he won the Glyn and Richards Prizes before graduating MA in 1890.
 He was then elected a Fellow of King's College where he then continued, doing research.

 In 1893 he moved to Birmingham to lecture in Mathematics at Mason College.
-In 1899 he moved to South Africa being offered a professorship in Pure Mathematics at the South African College, and in 1918 moved to the newly created University of Cape Town where he remained until retiral in 1938.
+In 1899 he moved to Cape Colony being offered a professorship in Pure Mathematics at the South African College, and in 1918 moved to the newly created University of Cape Town where he remained until retiral in 1938.

 In 1903 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were William Thomson, Lord Kelvin, Thomas Muir, George Chrystal and John Sturgeon Mackay.

 In 1939 the University of Witwatersrand gave him an honorary doctorate (LLD).

 In 1944 he became a City Councillor in Cape Town.

 He died suddenly in Cape Town on 5 April 1951 following his return from a public meeting.